NERSC/shifter/doc/security.rst

    See the :doc:`sshd` document for more information on the shifter-included sshd and recommendations around running it as root (don't unless you must).

-2. Related to point one, preventing setuid-root applications from operating is mostly achieved through mounting as much as possible within the shifter envionment "nosuid", meaning the setuid bits on file permissions are ignored.
+2. Related to point one, preventing setuid-root applications from operating with privilege is mostly achieved through mounting as much as possible within the shifter envionment "nosuid", meaning the setuid bits on file permissions are ignored.
+In addition, processes started within shifter and their heirs are prevented from ever gaining additional privileges by restricting the set of capabilities they can acquire to the null set.

-   One exception to this is if the ":rec" or ":shared" siteFs mount flags are used.
+   One exception to the nosuid ban is if the ":rec" or ":shared" siteFs mount flags are used.
 The recursive bind mount operation will copy the mount flags from the base system, and will not follow shifter standards.
 Similarly, the "shared" mount propagation strategy will remove the mounts from Shifter's strict control.
+The privilege capability restrictions should prevent processes from escalating privelege even without the nosuid restriction.

-   Thus, *DO NOT* use the recursive mount option or shared if there is _any_ chance that there are setuid-root (or other privileged user) files mounted under the target path.
-This can be a very powerful feature, however *USE AT YOUR OWN RISK!*
+   Thus, if you operate the sshd as root, *DO NOT* use the recursive mount option or shared if there is _any_ chance that there are setuid-root (or other privileged user) files mounted under the target path, or executables that grant specific security capabilities.
+The ":rec" or ":shared" options can be a very powerful feature, however *USE WITH GREAT CAUTION* if you allow the sshd to operate with root privilege.

 3. Use the most recent version of Shifter (16.08) as it repairs some issues